mackenzie-remote/hugoblog/content/blog/2024/04/openwrt-with-bell-aliant-cable-random-ip/index.md

 I tried to architect this in a way not to piss off or abuse my ToS on Bell, this seems pretty fair to me:

+* I could run this every minute, but I only call it a few times per-hour.
 * I'm `DHCPRELEASE`ing my old IP before asking for a new one.
-* (I'm sure there are way more unintentionally broken DHCP clients hammering Bell's DHCP servers).
+* .. and I'm sure there are way more unintentionally broken DHCP clients hammering Bell's DHCP servers 24/7.
-* I could run this every minute, but I only call it a few times per-hour.